ivan-paleo/imaging-reports/README.md

 >    <i>Run the App from within RStudio.</i>
 ></p>

 4. The App will open in a new RStudio window.
-I recommend to open the App in your browser (click on `Open in Browser` at the top to open the App), and to maximize the window.
+I recommend to open the App in your browser (click on `Open in Browser` at the top to open the App), and to maximize the window (or at least make it large enough so that the fields do not overlap).

 ><p align="center" width="100%">
 >    <img src="screenshots/app_general_LSM_empty.png"><br>